tiffzny/tiffzny.github.io/baby-shower.md

 → Do you intend to ship items to **Canada**?
 Use Amazon Canada (Amazon.ca); this Amazon Canada list will ship to Tiffany & Blair's home in Nova Scotia.
 If for some reason you need a Canadian postal code to see what is available, use B3H3C3.
 (**Tip:** My mother Kris has purchase Canadian Amazon Prime; you could save on shipping!
 Or, sign-up for your own free trial if you're so inclined.)

+My goal: I would love to see what you want to share with us and the baby.
+Do you have a favourite book you'd like to gift?
+Pre-loved clothes or baby items (or pre-loved books)?

 <h2>What do we already have?</h2>
 We have been so excited to pick-up a number of previously-loved items from friends, colleagues, and neighbours, including:
 * A crib!